digitalservicebund/ris-norms/doc/adr/0007-api-endpoints-setup.md

 ### Extension 2: Supporting different data formats

-Many of our endpoints will need to provide output and accept input in both JSON and XML.
-We're planning to solve this by sending the [HTTP `Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header with API requests.
+Many of our endpoints need to provide output and accept input in both JSON and XML.
+We're planning solving this by sending the [HTTP `Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header with API requests.
 Based on that, the backend can then respond with the appropriate data format.

 ### Extension 3: Unified endpoints via ELI/eId